ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Related Work

 \subsection{Image Generation and Translation}

-Generative Adversarial Networks (GANs)~\cite{GAN} are probably the most established generative models for unconditional~\cite{Karras2019_StyleGAN, StyleGAN2, StyleGAN3}, class-conditional \cite{Sauer2022_StyleGAN-XL} and text-conditional \cite{Sauer2023_StyleGAN-t, Kang2023_GigaGAN, Reed2016a, Reed2016, Tao2022, Xu2018, Zhang2017, Zhu2019} image generation.
-While achieving state-of-the-art results for particular semantic classes \cite{CelebA-HQ, Wah2011_caltecBirds, Russakovsky2015_ImageNet}, generalising GANs to synthesise images of arbitrary content remains an active area of research.
-With GigaGAN \cite{Kang2023_GigaGAN} demonstrating state-of-the-art performance, generic Text-to-Image synthesis is still dominated by autoregressive networks like DALL-E~\cite{Ramesh2021_dalle1}, Parti \cite{Yu2022}, CogView \cite{Ding2021_CogView}, Make-A-Scene \cite{Gafni2022_MakeAScene} and Diffusion Models in particular.
+Generative Adversarial Networks (GANs)~\cite{GAN} are probably the most established generative models for unconditional~\cite{Karras2019_StyleGAN, StyleGAN2, StyleGAN3}, class-conditional \cite{Sauer2022_StyleGAN-XL} and text-conditional \cite{Sauer2023_StyleGAN-t, Kang2023_GigaGAN, Reed2016a, Reed2016, Tao2022, Xu2018, Zhang2017, Zhu2019} image generation as well as domain adaptation~\cite{Zhu2017, Murez2018, Xia2023}.
+While achieving state-of-the-art results for particular semantic classes \cite{CelebA-HQ, Wah2011_caltecBirds, Russakovsky2015_ImageNet}, generalizing GANs to synthesize images of arbitrary content remains an active area of research.
+With GigaGAN \cite{Kang2023_GigaGAN} demonstrating state-of-the-art performance, generic text-to-image synthesis is still dominated by autoregressive networks like DALL-E~\cite{Ramesh2021_dalle1}, Parti \cite{Yu2022}, CogView \cite{Ding2021_CogView}, Make-A-Scene \cite{Gafni2022_MakeAScene} and Diffusion Models in particular.
 Since their introduction, \textbf{Image Diffusion Models}~\cite{DM_Origin} rapidly became one of the best performing model-families \cite{Dhariwal2021, Nichol2021b, Ho2022, Ho2020, Kingma2021, Song2020}.
-Diffusion models learn to transform a point in a simple high-dimensional distribution, such as a Gaussian, to a complex distribution, like the space of all images.
-This transformation is done by iteratively applying a U-Net that gradually removes the Gaussian noise in the image.
+Diffusion models learn to transform a point from a simple, high-dimensional distribution, such as a Gaussian, to a complex distribution, like the space of all images.
+This transformation is done by iteratively applying a network that gradually removes the Gaussian noise in the image.
 This process allows to theoretically model arbitrary complex data distributions~\cite{DM_Origin}.